varung18/Wallpapers/README.md

 ## 🖥️ PC / Windows Wallpapers
 - Mostly **stock Windows wallpapers**
+- Some of them are downloaded from Microsoft Store as wallpaper packs
 - High-quality and high-resolution images
 - Suitable for desktops and laptops